RobertoFreireFerrazPassos/Design-Patterns/README.md

 The Decorator Pattern attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+Decorator is a **wrapper**.
+A wrapper is an object that can be linked with some target object.
+The wrapper contains the same set of methods as the target and delegates to it all requests it receives.
+However, the wrapper may alter the result by doing something either before or after it passes the request to the target.

+It uses composition to wrap the object and it uses inheritance to achieve the type matching.

+Using only inheritance, like in the code "before" example, we have code duplication.

+In the example, if we want a new ThincrustPizzaWithOlives, we need to create a duplication of class ThickcrustPizzaWithOlives with only difference that now, it inherits from ThincrustPizza instead of ThickcrustPizza.

+With composition, we don't need to duplicate the logic for olives, we can have ThickcrustPizza, ThincrustPizza and the Olives (Decorator class) separately.
+Olives will wraps the pizza (ThickcrustPizza, ThincrustPizza,...) by composition and since it inherits Pizza through ToppingDecorator, it will also overide the pizza behaviors.
+So, we have flexibility by using composition.

+Composition is the key behind Decorator Pattern Composition is dynamic binding (run time binding).
+Composition allows late creation of the properties/fields until and unless they are not really required.
+It allows to add responsibilities to an object dynamically.
+It is a flexible alternative (comparing to inheritance) to subclassing for extending functionality.

 <p align="center">
   <img src="https://github.com/RobertoFreireFerrazPassos/Design-Patterns/blob/main/img/decorator1.png?raw=true">
 </p>

 ____________________________________